juancarlosrozoa/juancarlosrozoa/README.md

 ## 🧬 About Me

-I'm a software developer with a cross-disciplinary background — over **15 years in molecular diagnostics, genomics research, and regulated clinical laboratory environments**, now building the software that powers those same systems.
+I'm a software developer with a multidisciplinary background spanning science and technology.

+I previously spent 15+ years working in molecular diagnostics, genomics research, and regulated clinical laboratory environments, experience that shaped how I approach reliability, data integrity, and complex systems in software.

+Today I focus on building software across different domains, bringing a strong understanding of real-world workflows, data-driven environments, and systems where accuracy matters.

-Before transitioning into tech, I worked as a **Clinical Bacteriologist**, **Tuberculosis Research Coordinator**, and **Development Engineer** in biotech, giving me deep insight into laboratory workflows, data integrity, and the real-world demands of scientific software.
+Before transitioning fully into software development, I worked as a Clinical Bacteriologist, Tuberculosis Research Coordinator, and Development Engineer in biotech.

-I hold a **MSc in Molecular Biology & Biotechnology** and a **Diploma in Computer Systems Technology** from Camosun College (Victoria, BC.
+I hold an MSc in Molecular Biology & Biotechnology and a Diploma in Computer Systems Technology from Camosun College in Victoria.

 🔬 Lab Scientist → 💻 Software Developer
 Molecular Biology | Clinical Research | Full-Stack Development